Updated on 9 Sep 2024

 From testing out the DJI Mavic Air, it has proved to be an impressive quadcopter with a highly functional design and striking capabilities.
 From its size, weight and ability to fold to its Intelligent Flight Modes and smart features, we have not been disappointed.
 DJI have taken the best parts of their consumer range and created an all-new quadcopter that stands out from the rest.
 If you're looking for a small yet extremely capable drone, the Mavic Air will likely be right for you.

-To discuss the new DJI Mavic Air, or any or product, please give one of our team a call on 0191 296 1024 or email us at .
+To discuss the new DJI Mavic Air, or any DJI or Freefly product, please give one of our team a call on 0191 296 1024 or email us at info@heliguy.com.

 Keep checking back to Heliguy’s Insider Blog for more announcements, insights into drones and, of course, the latest news from the drone industry.